monkeyraptor/getFactors.js/README.md

 > It only receives one argument (input).

 > It does not have the imaginary handler.
-For instance the i &times; i = -1, it's not included here.
+For instance the i &times; i = -1.
+It's *not included* in this.

 ## Output
 > The output will be an array for both **valid** and **invalid** inputs.